JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/02_analysis_and_plotting-checkpoint.md

 ![LGR vs. ROMS Plot](../images/ROMS_LGR.png)

-This plot shows the results of the LGR vorticity computation alongside the output from the established ocean model ROMS (see below for a more technical discussion about how this data was generated).
+This plot shows the results of the LGR vorticity computation alongside the output from the established ocean model ROMS (see the Data Analysis section below for a more technical discussion about how this data was generated).

-The plots' bimodal color schemes alongside the previous two plots help show that the magnitude of vorticity represents rotation speed and that the sign (positive or negative) of vorticity represents rotation direction.
+The plots' bimodal color scheme helps show that the magnitude of vorticity represents rotation speed and that the sign (positive or negative) of vorticity represents rotation direction.

-The similarities of the two plots, especially within the dashed line where the trajectories reached support our conclusion that LGR has potential as a vorticity computation method.
+The similarities of the two plots, especially inside the dashed line signifying the edge of where particles were seeded, support our conclusion that LGR has potential as a vorticity computation method.

 ### Plot 4: LGR Error